Why do some ideas prompt other ideas later on without our conscious awareness?

 Perceptual priming takes place when stimuli have similar forms.
 For example, the word ‘goat’ will provoke a fast response when it is near the word ‘boat’ because the two words are perceptually similar.

-Why should someone be aware of it?
+Why should someone be aware of the Priming Effect?

 Having an awareness of priming can both mitigate this cognitive bias’ negative impact and enable us to make use of its helpful effects.
 As previously mentioned, priming can influence our behaviour in ways that can be harmful to those around us.
 No one wants their friends to think they are a mean person, yet this is sometimes out of our control if we have been primed to act in this manner.
 With an awareness of the priming effect, we can remain conscious of how previous experiences may influence our present decision-making.